ruuda/blog/posts/a-type-system-for-rcl-part-3-related-work.md

 Dhall is very Haskell-like.
-[Its type system][dhall-types] is more rigid than RCL’s: there is no subtyping (but the there is polymorphism), and the type system is completely static.
+[Its type system][dhall-types] is more rigid than RCL’s: there is no subtyping (but there is polymorphism), and the type system is completely static.
-As such its type system has little in common with RCL except for the parts that are inevitable for typing json.
+As such its type system has little in common with RCL.

 [Nickel is gradually typed][nickel-types] like RCL, but takes a very different approach to achieving that.